paucls/tdd-kata-seeds/README.md

 - [Python](/python-pytest)
 (Pytest)

-Are you having trouble finding a starting project for your programming language?
-Try here: https://github.com/swkBerlin/kata-bootstraps.
+If you cannot find here a starting project for your programming language?
+You can try exploring https://github.com/swkBerlin/kata-bootstraps.